-amount of allocation authority available for the NMTC Program for the CY 2018 Allocation round.
-In making recommendations for an Allocation award, panelists were not required to reach consensus and could recommend an Allocation award amount up to the maximum amount requested by the Applicant.

-- The CDFI Fund also reviewed a variety of compliance, eligibility, due diligence and regulatory matters including, among other things: (i) whether an Applicant or its Affiliates that have been awarded funds through other CDFI Fund programs were compliant with the Award requirements and disbursement eligibility requirements; (ii) whether prior-year Allocatees successfully issued QEIs from prior NMTC Allocations, as specified in the NOAA; (iii) whether prior-year Allocatees were compliant with the requirements of past Allocation Agreements; (iv) for regulated financial institutions, information from the Applicant's primary federal regulator; and (v) information related to the Assurances and Certifications section of the application.
-As specified in the NOAA, point deductions were applied in the case of prior CDFI Fund Awardees and Allocatees (or their Affiliates) that failed to meet reporting deadlines since the last application round. - As stated in the application materials, any Applicant that was recommended for an Allocation amount that was lower than the minimum acceptable Allocation amount specified by the Applicant in Question 40 of the application would not be provided with an NMTC Allocation.
+- panelists were not required to reach consensus and could recommend an allocation award amount up to the maximum amount requested by the Applicant. - The CDFI Fund also reviewed a variety of compliance, eligibility, due diligence and regulatory matters including, among other things: (i) whether an Applicant or its Affiliates that have been awarded funds through other CDFI Fund programs were compliant with the assistance or award agreement; (ii) whether prior-year Allocatees successfully issued the minimum requisite QEIs and made the minimum requisite QLICIs from prior NMTC Allocations as specified in the NOAA; (iii) whether prior-year Allocatees were compliant with the requirements of past Allocation Agreements; (iv) for regulated financial institutions, information from the Applicant's primary federal regulator; and (v) information related to the Assurances and Certifications section of the application.
+As specified in the NOAA, point deductions were applied in the case of prior CDFI Fund Awardees and Allocatees (or their Affiliates) that failed to meet reporting deadlines since the last application round. - As stated in the application materials, any Applicant that was recommended for an allocation amount that was lower than the minimum acceptable allocation amount specified by the Applicant in Question 40 of the application would not be provided with an NMTC Allocation.